Accepting Incoming Connections

-Pods are not directly exposed to the internet and do not have a public IP assigned.
-Instead they are connected to each other using a wireguard mesh network.
+Pods are not directly exposed to the internet by default.
+Instead they are connected to each other using a wireguard mesh network we call the vpc.

 If you're familiar with docker networks or kubernetes, this will feel natural.
 The network is managed for you by the kraud control plane but does not intersect with other tenants networks.
 You cannot directly access a pod in a different account without going through a gateway.